 Pupils at Moreton School are happy, safe and secure and we endeavour to ensure that they make good progress.
 They are well supported by experienced staff.

 Effective monitoring and tracking of progress through assessment data allows us to ensure our provision is effective.
 Progress reports are analysed termly and opportunities to focus on learning are embedded into school life.

 As part of this reviewing cycle, any interventions necessary because of personal circumstances, medical needs or short-term changes in a pupil’s situation may be discussed and agreed with parents/carers.

 Parents/carers are invited to an annual Parent’s Evening with subject teachers.
-Additionally, pupils with a Personal Provision Plan (PPP), along with their parents will be invited to discuss it with the SENDCo at least twice per year.
+Additionally, pupils with a Pupil Profile or Personal Provision Plan (PPP), along with their parents, will be invited to discuss it with the SENDCo at least twice per year.
 Parents will have the opportunity to attend a drop in session 1 morning per week with the SENDCo and Educational Psychologist available to discuss any concerns.
 This is an opportunity to discuss progress, share concerns, agree aspirations, celebrate success and review targets and provision.

 Following review meetings, the SENDCo will, if necessary, adjust intervention, support and teaching strategies to enable the pupil to achieve their new targets.
 If needed, more support and advice may be sought from inside or outside of academy.

 How we ensure your child makes a successful transition to Moreton School